Zhengxu Yan

 • Directed a team of 5 UC Berkeley CS students in engineering scripts to automate the collection of medical preprints.

-• Collaborated with the Dean of the UC Berkeley School of Public Health and researchers from UCSF to develop automated systems for academic review.
+• Collaborated with the Dean of the UC Berkeley School of Public Health and researchers from UCSF to develop automated systems for the academic review of infectious disease papers, set to be published by MIT Press.

 Research Assistant